 - The smooth ridge between the nose and upper lip

 - Thin upper lip

 - Small jaws

 - Wide-spaced eyes

 - Heart problems

 - Structural differences in the brain as evident from CT scans or MRIs

 Alcohol exposure in utero impairs the normal development of the central nervous system (CNS), made up of the brain and the spinal cord.
-Children experiencing the effects of fetal alcohol syndrome may exhibit one or more the following signs of CNS deficiency:

 The Long-Term Consequences of FAS